DiederikBlanson/database-replication/2-proxysql.md

 `sudo systemctl start proxysql`

 ### 2. Configure ProxySQL
-Follow step 2 until step 8 from https://www.digitalocean.com/community/tutorials/how-to-use-proxysql-as-a-load-balancer-for-mysql-on-ubuntu-16-04 (TODO: elaborate on steps)
+Follow step 2 until step 8 [here](https://www.digitalocean.com/community/tutorials/how-to-use-proxysql-as-a-load-balancer-for-mysql-on-ubuntu-16-04) (TODO: elaborate on steps)

 Some important notes:
 - The initial password of the ProxySQLAdmin client is 'admin'
-- When creating the monitor/playground user, use native_password instead of caching_ (temporary solution)
+- When creating the monitor/playground user, use `native_password` instead of `caching_` (temporary solution)

 ## Useful commands